 How to make my apologies sound convincing?

 Actions speak louder than words.
-Show customers that you’re working on their problems or, if possible, offer several solutions to choose from.
+Train your support agents to show customers that you’re working on their problems or, if possible, offer several solutions to choose from.

-- Company is nothing without a strong principles and goals, so as the support team.
-In Customer Support Service Philosophy article, we’ve collected bright examples to inspire you and a detailed guide on how to use them to build yours team philosophy.
+- Company is nothing without strong principles and goals, so as the support team.
+In the Customer Support Service Philosophy article, we’ve collected bright examples to inspire you and a detailed guide on how to use them to build your team philosophy.

 - There is a difference between the support of the prospect, client, and loyal client.
 Read “How to Provide Effective Support at Every Stage of Customer Journey Map”